 Indonesia (Ethnos 360).
 Evan and Nicole Garrett serve in aviation ministry in the Asia-Pacific region.

-Israel.
+Middle East.
 Lina Leger is a missionary kid whose family served in Papua New Guinea and later settled in north Idaho in 2001.
-She’s been serving in Israel among Arabs and Jews with Operation Mobilisation, doing evangelism and discipleship, assisting the local Arab church in their ministries, and leading/overseeing a bi-annual short term missions program for believers around the world to join her team in evangelism among locals.
-For more information, go to www.om.org/int.
+She’s been serving in the Middle East with Operation Mobilization, doing evangelism and discipleship, assisting the local Arab church in their ministries, and leading/overseeing a bi-annual short term missions program for believers around the world to join her team in evangelism among locals.

 Latin America.
 Alvin and Laurie Thompson, members at HBC, are missionaries with AVANT Ministries, working to train church leaders and missionaries for the Spanish-speaking world.
 Alvin has helped develop and teaches in the online programs of the Seminario Teológico Centroamericano (SETECA) in Guatemala City, Guatemala where he taught on campus for many years.
 Graduates of SETCA’s programs have been involved in ministries impacting over 30 countries around the world.